 Everyone learns a little differently, which is why it’s important to cater your knowledge base training and materials to a variety of learning styles, including:

 - Written materials (blog posts, help center articles)

 - Hands-on experiences (in-person training or DIY online tutorials)

 - Live help center (phone, email, or chat)

 Keep Customers Informed

-Too often the onboarding process—especially a B2B one that is long or involved—can seem like a black hole to the customers.
+Too often, the onboarding process—especially a B2B one that is long or involved—can seem like a black hole to the customers.
 They get passed from sales to onboarding, have a kickoff meeting, and then don’t hear anything for weeks or months.
-Keeping customers informed along the way by showing them exactly what’s happening, how far into the process you are, and what the next steps are, allows them to feel confident in the work your onboarding team is doing.
-A platform like GUIDEcx also allows you to assign certain tasks to the clients so they don’t hold up the process and then get frustrated when they perceive nothing is happening.
+Keeping customers informed along the way by showing them exactly what’s happening, how far into the process you are, and what the next steps are allow them to feel confident in your onboarding team’s work.
+A platform like GUIDEcx also allows you to assign certain tasks to the clients so they don’t hold up the process and get frustrated when they perceive nothing is happening.